In-Place Upgrades for Cloud Servers

 • These upgrades take hours, potentially days, on systems with a large amount of files.
 Remember that disk in the cloud just isn’t that fast by default, and an upgrade to a premium disk might be worth it.

-• Upgrading a legacy system that has been running for years will introduce the potential of failure during upgrade.
+• Upgrading a legacy system that has been running for years always introduces potential failure.
 Running these commands from elevated command prompt beforehand may help clean up the filesystem and system files:

 • sfc /scannow